aditya-mkhy/MicroDrive/README.md

 - MicroDrive works even if ESP32 TLS is limited — AES encryption protects files.
 - Use **NTP** on ESP32 to fix timestamps.
 - ESP32’s built-in SD slot works perfectly with MicroPython’s `machine.SDCard(slot=1)`.
+- MicroDrive is designed for **single-user, personal storage**.
+- Not intended for multi-tenant or shared access scenarios.

 <br>